IsikcanYilmaz/ComnetsPBL_WSN/README.md

 - `make BOARD="seeedstudio-xiao-nrf52840" RIOTBASE="$HOME/ComnetsPBL_WSN/RIOT" PORT="/dev/ttyACM0" UF2_SOFTDEV=DROP WERROR=0 flash term`
 - This line should build your project and flash the binary to the board at
 - Where:
-- RIOTBASE should point to the RIOT directory we're using (the one in this repo)
+- `RIOTBASE` should point to the RIOT directory we're using (the one in this repo)
-- PORT is the serial port you want to flash the firmware to
+- `PORT` is the serial port you want to flash the firmware to
 - If you add the `term` argument it will open serial comms to the board where you can run commands.
 If you do not have the `flash` argument and only the `term` argument, it will get you the shell without flashing the device.

 # Task 1) Get familiar with this workflow
+- Clone this repo: `git clone https://github.com/IsikcanYilmaz/ComnetsPBL_WSN` and go into its directory.
+- Run this command to get the git submodules `git submodule update --recursive --init`.
+This will download the RIOT OS from a specific checkpoint that is known to work.
+The latest has some problems with our board.
 - Go to the `gnrc_networking` directory in the root of this repo.
 - Run the `make` command line noted above.
 Flash all of your boards.
 - If you had added the `term` argument, it should take you to a shell with the device.